yashhguptaa1/LendingClubCaseStudy/README.md

 ## General Information
 - Provide general information about your project here.
+  - This is a risk analysis project
 - What is the background of your project?
+  - Project belongs to financial banking sector
 - What is the business probem that your project is trying to solve?
+  - Find whether an applicant should be issued loan or not
 - What is the dataset that is being used?
+  - loan.csv dataset provided by the company

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Conclusion 1 from the analysis
-- Conclusion 2 from the analysis
+- Conclusion 1 : Applications of low grade level should be avoided or should be given low priority.
+- Conclusion 2 : Applicants with annual income of 40,000 USD or less should be given loan at interest rate lower than 10%.
-- Conclusion 3 from the analysis
+- Conclusion 3 : People from state of California or Florida should be given loan only after thorough verification.
-- Conclusion 4 from the analysis

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Technologies Used
+- python - version 3.0
-- library - version 1.0
+- pandas - version 1.3.5
-- library - version 2.0
+- numpy - version 1.21.5
-- library - version 3.0
+- seaborn - version 0.11.2

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- I would like to thank IIIT Bangalore professors as they gave us this wonderful opportunity to work on business oriented problem.

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@yashhguptaa1] and [@RameshKrishnachari] - feel free to contact me!

 <!-- Optional -->